RKO Family Theater

 By 1910, the Libson, Heidingsfeld, Harris chains from Pittsburgh combined and converted the Family Theater to a flicker show and vaudeville, going on to greater glories in December 1927 with the opening of the newly built Albee Theater on Fifth Street.

 By 1930, Libson sold off his chain to RKO and the Family Theater became the RKO Family Theater at this time.
-By 1953, the RKO Family Theater had become the New Lyric Theater to take advantage of the name of its former neighbor at 508 Vine Street, the Lyric Theater, (built in 1905 as a legit playhouse and converted to films only in 1921, and razed in 1953).
+On November 25, 1948 it was renamed Western Theater.
+On January 5, 1953, the Western Theater became the New Lyric Theater to take advantage of the name of its former neighbor at 508 Vine Street, the Lyric Theater, (built in 1905 as a legit playhouse and converted to films only in 1921, and razed in 1953).

-Sometime in 1954 the New Lyric Theater had its final renaming as the Western Theater.
-The theater was demolished in 1957 and currently on the site is an Arby’s restaurant.
+The New Lyric Theater was closed on November 25, 1953.
+The theater was demolished in October 1957 and currently on the site is an Arby’s restaurant.

 Just login to your account and subscribe to this theater.